Goals and Milestones

 More people than ever are living long, healthy lives.
 According to the U.S. Department of Health and Human Services, the average life expectancy is 78.6 years for men and 81.1 for women.
 More relevant, however, is that as people grow older, their total life expectancy increases.
 So, for those who are now 65, the average life expectancy is 83 for men and over 85 for women.
 And because I’m 75, I’m expected to live past 83.
 And these are averages, which means that perhaps half of us will live even longer.

-Those of us who are still active and healthy at advanced ages–I qualify–discover that we aren’t quite as capable as our younger selves.
+Those of us who are still active and healthy at advanced ages– I barely qualify– discover that we aren’t quite as capable as our younger selves.
 That doesn’t mean that we aren’t healthy and workable.
-But I must admit that I’m getting weaker, with diminished eyesight, hearing, taste, touch, and suffering from the ravages of Parkinson’s Disease.
+But I must admit that I’m getting weaker, with diminished eyesight, hearing, taste, touch, suffering from the ravages of Parkinson’s Disease, and just went toe to toe with a bout of cancer.
 The number of active healthy oldsters is large–and increasing.

 We each strive to achieve many goals as we move along life’s highway.
 The Navy and Chief Petty Officer come to mind.
 When the girl you have fallen in love with accepts your proposal.
 Earning a bachelor’s degree as a member of the Dean’s List.
 Being chosen as class Valedictorian although I would be at sea off the coast of Viet Nam when graduation was held.
 Being instrumental in winning the Edward F. Ney Award, not once but twice.
 Retiring from the Navy.
 There are many more that make up the entire list.